connor-stewarty/connor-stewarty.github.io/docs/blog/posts/2025-11-23-live-server-rack-diagrams.md

   - Monitoring
   - DevOps
   - Kubernetes
-# draft: true
+comments: true
 ---

 # Live Server Rack Diagrams
-This diagram combines a draw.io svg diagram with data from prometheus blackbox exporter to create a live server rack diagram.
+Building and maintaining server racks often requires both accurate documentation and real-time visibility into which systems are online.
+In this post, I'll show how to make a live server rack diagram that combines a draw.io `.svg`, Prometheus, Blackbox Exporter and Grafana.

 ## Demo
 ![Dashboard View](./2025-11-23-live-server-rack-diagrams/dashboard-view.png)

 ## Why
 I recently needed to label and verify hardware in a server rack and wanted a "live" server rack diagram to be able to tell what systems were up/down without manually checking.
-I was inspired by [a post on r/sysadmin](https://www.reddit.com/r/sysadmin/comments/13ox4rr/what_do_you_use_for_live_rack_diagrams/) to use grafana and draw.io, but saw the FlowCharting plugin suggested was not maintained.
+I was inspired by [a post on r/sysadmin](https://www.reddit.com/r/sysadmin/comments/13ox4rr/what_do_you_use_for_live_rack_diagrams/) to use Grafana and draw.io, but saw the FlowCharting plugin suggested was not maintained.
 I found the [Flow](https://grafana.com/grafana/plugins/andrewbmchugh-flow-panel/) plugin instead and liked it so much I decided to make this post.
 This solution lives entirely in Git for version control making it manageable for both small homelabs and larger environments.

 ## Step-by-step Instructions
 ### Install Kubernetes Cluster
 There are many options for a development Kubernetes cluster, a good overview is [here](https://docs.tilt.dev/choosing_clusters.html).
 For this project, I used [Rancher Desktop](https://rancherdesktop.io/) on macOS.

-If you choose a different Kubernetes cluster option, be sure to intall the following tools:
+If you choose a different Kubernetes cluster option, be sure to install the following tools:
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [helm](https://helm.sh/docs/intro/install/)